jr0senblum/jc/README.md

   * Clients can create and subscribe to arbitrary 'topics' and broadcast arbitrary messages under those topic names
   * Clients can subscribe to node-up and node-down events
-* Interopability
-  * Binary string over TCP returning JSON (EXPERIMENTAL)
-  * Bridge process that accepts messages from a client indicating cache operations, executes the cache operations and returns the results to the client.
-This has been used with JInterface to interoperate with CLOJURE and Java clients
 * Fine-grained logging via Lager